-South Africa facts
+South Africa surfing regions

 South Africa has a very long-established surf culture.
 Durban locals had already taken to the waves with home-made wooden belly boards by the time Aussie surf champ Charles McAlister introduced stand-up surfing in 1928.

 The release of cult cross-over surf film 'The Endless Summer' in 1964, with its footage of the perfect peeling right handers of Cape St Francis, ensured that South Africa was placed firmly on the global surfing map, although the country was hampered by Apartheid, which caused a collision between surfing and politics that has not been seen before or since.Tom Curren, Tom Carroll and Martin Potter refused to compete in South Africa between 1985 until the early 1990s, and many South African surfers had trouble travelling to countries who opposed the regime.
 When South Africa was finally able to claim the place it deserved in the league of surfing nations, the devaluing of the currency meant that many South Africans could no longer afford to travel.